 Summer gatherings around the pool or at the beach are in full swing, and naturally we want all our family members, including our dogs, to join in the fun.
 But not all dogs are naturally inclined to keep themselves safe from harm.
 In fact, approximately 40,000 pets die in drowning accidents each year.
-So let’s take a look at 10 ways we can help keep them safe:

 - Take baby steps: For dogs that are new to swimming, introduce them to water slowly.
 You might start with a kiddie pool in a quiet setting at home.
 If that goes well, try taking them to the shallow end of a pool or to a shallow lake.
 As their comfort level grows, they will swim beyond the point where their feet can touch the ground.

 - Know your breed: Take some time to do research on your dog’s breed.
 Some breeds have physical limitations that prevent them from swimming or they may just not like water.

 - Don’t traumatize your dog: Don’t assume your dog will start swimming if tossed into the water.
 Dogs aren’t born knowing how to swim.
 It is a learned skill.
 Forcing your dog into the water may be traumatic enough to result in a life-long fear of the water, or worse yet, could result in your dog dying.

 - Easy exit: Plan ahead and make sure there is an easy way for your dog to get out of the water and that he knows how to use it.
 Look into installing doggy ramps on the stairs of your pool, or take portable ramps with you to the lake.
 This precaution could save your dog’s life or the life of a visiting pet.

 - Provide fresh water: Discourage your dog from drinking from the pool or lake.
 The chlorine in pools, the bacteria in lakes and the salt in the ocean can make him sick.
 Always keep his water dish full of fresh water and pull him out for a snack and a thirst quencher from time to time.